-Early in 1959 Charles “Chuck” Greene introduced Youth Football in the City of Woburn to several men interested in youth activities.
+All of our coaches are trained and certified in the USA Football Head's Up Blocking and Tackling program along with being fully insured with USA Football.
+In January of 1959 Charles “Chuck” Greene introduced Youth Football in the City of Woburn to several men interested in youth activities.
 After much sales work by Chuck, he gathered together eight men and held the first meeting at the V.F.W.
 Post 543 on Walnut Street.

 In 1973 Joe Tarby took over as president and programs’ success continued.
 Joe was succeeded by Gerald Canada in 1979 and the program continued to flourish.
-In 1980 Joe Tarby took over once again as president, it is through his hard work and dedication that the program is still going strong, he remains president at this time.
+In 1980 Joe Tarby took over once again as president, it is through his along with many others hard work and dedication, that the program is still going strong to this day.